 The process is different for business entities because of matters related to equipment, depreciation, payroll, and quite a few others; nonetheless, the common denominator crucial to tax calculation will always be the determination of taxable income.
 You can read our article explaining US corporate tax rates.

 You should only pay the marginal or effective tax rate you fall under according to your income level.
 If you are subject to withholding, there is chance that you are paying more than the corresponding rate, which is one of the reasons you may be entitled to a refund.
 If you do not file tax returns, you are either paying too much or not enough; IRS auditors will not tell you if you are owed a refund unless you file a return.
-And of course, not remitting taxes according to your income is a federal offence.

 Your refund is based on the difference between taxable income and what has been withheld from your paycheck or what your business has remitted to the IRS periodically.
 Individual taxpayers may also be entitled to certain tax credits according to effective legislation, and these are separate from stimulus payments enacted during the coronavirus pandemic.